Double-Outlet Right Ventricle—Child

 by Cynthia M. Johnson, MA

 Double-outlet right ventricle (DORV) is a rare heart defect.
-The aorta, which is the largest artery in the body, comes from the heart’s left ventricle.
+The aorta comes from the heart’s left ventricle.
 With DORV, the aorta and the pulmonary artery are attached to the right ventricle.

-A heart defect called ventricular septal defect (VSD) usually happens with DORV.
+A heart defect called ventricular septal defect (VSD) often happens with DORV.
 VSD is a hole in the wall between the right and left ventricle.
 DORV can be categorized based on the position of the VSD.
+The pulmonary valve may also be narrowed.

 DORV is present at birth.
 It is not known exactly why the heart does not form the right way.

 Symptoms may vary based on where the VSD is.
-Your child may have:
+A child may have:

 Your child's heart activity may be measured.
 This can be done with electrocardiogram (EKG).

-Surgery can be done to fix DORV.
+Surgery is often needed right away to fix DORV.
 The goal is to connect the aorta to the left ventricle.
 Surgery can range in complexity.
 The doctor may insert a shunt or make a new tunnel to connect the left ventricle to the aorta through the VSD.
 Pulmonary artery banding may be used to limit blood flow to the lungs.
 If there are other defects, a more complex surgery may be needed to change the position of the large arteries and reconnect other vessels.

 American Heart Association